 “More than any other theater troupe I can think of, Pan Pan finds the soul-muddling angst in the Internet age, when computers with cameras and microphones instantly serve up private lives for public consumption.”
 Ben Brantley, New York Times

 “An example of a performance that shows how theatre is a magic-box and how the audience needs to play with it, use their imagination, and most importantly: think and consider.”
 Larissa Brigatti Tn2 Magazine

 ELIZA’s Adventures in the Uncanny Valley explores what it is to be human, how artificial intelligence interferes or modifies natural human characteristics and scrutinises what is real and what is illusion, artificial or not.

-This Eliza is sent into an anonymous motel, where she interacts with four characters who are all mysteriously booked into the same room.
+In the early 1960s, MIT developed artificial intelligence software called ELIZA, its title a direct reference to Shaw’s Pygmalion.
+ELIZA made certain kinds of natural language conversations between humans and computers possible.
+Our ELIZA is sent into an anonymous motel, where she interacts with four characters who are all mysteriously booked into the same room.
 Some of them seem to be barely alive, others too much so, and others may not be real.
-We are observers to a test: Eliza is both learning from and assessing these individuals.
-In a series of scripted scenes, they explore love, death, metaphysics, evil, and evolution, probing the points in our society where boundaries may be on the verge of disintegrating: between technology and organic life, or between consciousness, non-consciousness and unconsciousness.
+We are observers to a test: ELIZA is both learning from and assessing these individuals.
+In a series of scripted scenes, they explore love, death, metaphysics, evil and evolution, probing the points in our society where boundaries may be on the verge of disintegrating.

 Directed by Gavin Quinn